tl;dr: We can control components of generated

 Scaling Decomposition

 We may also decompose an image as \[ \begin{aligned} \mathbf{x} = \sum_i^N a_i\mathbf{x} \end{aligned} \] for \( \sum_i^N a_i = 1 \).
-Setting \( a_i = \frac{1}{N} \) recovers exactly the compositional method of Liu et al. [3], and allows us to produce images that align with multiple prompts.
+This recovers a number of prior methods exactly.
+For example, setting \( a_i = \frac{1}{N} \) results in the compositional operator of Liu et al. [3].
+Setting \(N=3\) and \(\vec{\mathbf{a}} = (1,w,-w)\) recovers the negation operator also from Liu et al. And finally setting \(N=2\) with \(\vec{\mathbf{a}} = (1-\gamma, \gamma)\) gives us classifier free guidance and negative prompting.

 Why does this work?